 4. Microsoft Exchange integration

-Finding an appointment scheduling software partner that meets all of your needs is crucial - including the ability to integrate with Microsoft Exchange to support Outlook and Office 365.
+Finding a bank scheduling software partner that meets all of your needs is imperative - including the ability to integrate with Microsoft Exchange to support Outlook and Office 365.
 Since the financial services industry has the highest rate of usage for Office 365, having an integration that can deliver a seamless, intelligent, and scalable scheduling solution is vital to ensure all employees and staff members can easily use your new solution across all branches.

 If you are looking for a partner with a Microsoft Exchange integration, then consider the following needs: